If your recreational budget is tight, like mine is, there are many ways to cut your camping costs without spending a lot of money.

 No currency exchanges hands.
 In tough economic times, that number goes up.
 Here are some resources for getting into the barter-and-trade economy with your camping needs.

-- Craigslist.org is the grand-daddy of whatever-you-got transactions.
+• Craigslist.org is the grand-daddy of whatever-you-got transactions.
 It is one of the top 50 websites in the world!
-Select the edition for your area and Search for “motorhome” and “trade” or “barter” and be amazed.
+Select the edition for your area, search for “motorhome,” “trade,” or “barter,” and be amazed.
 Also, be careful.
-Because it is so popular, it has been abused and there are numerous scams.
+Because it is so popular, it has been abused, and there are numerous scams.
 Remember: “If it sounds too good to be true, it probably is.”

-- Even bigger than craigslist is eBay.com.
-At any given time, more than 500 million items are for sale on eBay including trailers, motorhomes, parts, books and GPS units.
-(I purchased one of my pickup-and-trailer rigs via eBay!)
-And there are 128 million buyers and sellers using the system.
-Barter and trade are not so easy on eBay, but it is a good resource for selling assets you don’t need and getting good-old-cash for them.
+• Even bigger than Craigslist is eBay.com.
+At any given time, more than 500 million items are for sale on eBay, including trailers, motorhomes, parts, books, and GPS units.
+(I purchased one of my pickup-and-trailer rigs via eBay.)
+And 128 million buyers and sellers are using the system.
+Barter and trade are not so easy on eBay, but it’s a good resource for selling assets you don’t need and getting good old cash for them.

 One caveat: Barter and trade transactions are subject to taxation, just as are cash transactions.